 IMPROVE MATERNAL HEALTH

 - Maternal mortality has nearly halved since 1990.
-An estimated 287,000 maternal deaths occurred in 2010 worldwide, a decline of 47 per cent from 1990, but levels are far removed from the 2015 target.
+An estimated 287,000 maternal deaths occurred in 2010 worldwide, a decline of 47 per cent from 1990.
+All regions have made progress but accelerated interventions are required in order meet the target.

 - The maternal mortality ratio in developing regions is still 15 times higher than in the developed regions.